smakosh/old-smakosh.com/content/posts/the-tech-tools-I-use/index.md

 I use Git bash as my terminal when I’m on windows, iTerm2 with "oh my zsh" themes when I’m on macOS & VScode as my code editor (material theme).

-For the backend, I was using php/mysql which I didn’t personally like, so I switched to node js meaning that I currently use Express Js/Mongoose and Mongodb as database to make Restful APIs which I deploy on Heroku if it was a mvp and on a Digital Ocean droplet when it's a fully working product.
-I made my personal [boilerplate](https://github.com/smakosh/rest-api-boilerplate-v2) to speed up the process.
+For the backend, I was using php/mysql which I didn’t personally like, so I switched to node js meaning that I currently use Express Js/Mongoose and Mongodb as a NoSQL database to make Restful APIs which I deploy on Heroku if it was a mvp and on a Digital Ocean droplet when it's a fully working product.
+I made my personal [boilerplate](https://github.com/smakosh/rest-api-boilerplate-v2) to speed up that process.

 I Forgot to mention that I sometimes use Firebase when I’m too lazy to work on the backend.

 For native apps, I use React native to build mobile apps (Ios & Android).
 I also have a personal [boilerplate](https://github.com/smakosh/RN-personal-boilerplate) that I use to speed up the process.

-For growth hacking, I focus more on building useful products that users really need in their lives then I simply share it on Product Hunt, Hacker news, Reddit and on social media.
+For growth, I focus more on building useful products that users really need in their lives then I simply share it on Product Hunt, Hacker news, Reddit and on social media.

-I use Windows 10, MacOs Mojave, my MSI GP62 laptop, my macBook Pro 2017 touchbar work laptop, Nexus 6p with a Dbrand wood skin.
+I use Windows 10 when I'm on my MSI GP62 laptop and MacOs Mojave on my macBook Pro 2017 touchbar work laptop, Pixel 2 with a Dbrand dragon skin.
 Full setup can be found [here](https://docs.google.com/document/d/1falYEEHhJxq4HIXwOPoc4lk0AYsfHY4U6ZCcY4Srs8g/edit?usp=sharing).